Welcome to our Governors’ section.

 Though clearly I am the new boy here I am rapidly gaining a huge respect for both the Governing Board and the management and staff at Water Mill.
 I have been asked to take a particular interest in Year 6 and Teaching and Learning and very much look forward to working with everyone involved with Water Mill.

 I was elected as a parent governor in September 2020.
-Both of my children attend Water Mill and are currently in Reception and Year 3.
+Both of my children attend Water Mill.
 I am a researcher at the University of Birmingham with a particular interest in STEM outreach and public engagement.
 As a governor my area of responsibility is Leadership and Management, for which I can draw on skills and experience obtained within my previous role as a team manager at the Royal Bank of Scotland.